 My answer to Josh is

 1. No, I don’t think genuine believers in Christ lose their salvation.

-2. I think there is a kind of sinning, which is more deliberate, more eager, more persistent, than the way a genuine believer sins — sins that are confessed and forgiven.
+2. I think there is a kind of sinning that is more deliberate, more eager, more persistent than the way a genuine believer sins — sins that are confessed and forgiven.